s00223097/sast-vuln-website/README.md

 3. Visit http://localhost:3000 in your browser

+4. Install `DevDb` extension in VS Code if you want to view the contents of users.db (SQLLite database) alongside the code.

 ## Features

 - User registration
 - User login
 - Profile viewing
+- Profile Editing
 - SQLite database storage

 ## Security Vulnerabilities